mlgvla/planetary-registry/README.md

 As a user, I should be able to:

-- Click on either Name, Climate, or Terrain in the table header to sort the planets by that property
+- Sort by planet name when app first loads.
+Click on either Name, Climate, or Terrain in the table header to sort the planets by that property.